-TOP1630 is our lead candidate for dry eye syndrome (DES) which is being readied for its first clinical study in 2017 in the US.
-The most common eye disease, DES is a chronic inflammatory disease characterised by eye dryness and which can have a significant impact on the quality of life of a sufferer.
-There remains a major unmet medical need for more effective treatments, as currently available treatments for DES have limited efficacy (particularly over the long-term), provide only symptomatic improvement and or are associated with safety and tolerability issues, such as burning or stinging, that limit their use.
+The most common eye disease, DED is a chronic inflammatory disease characterised by eye dryness and which can have a significant impact on the quality of life of a sufferer.
+There remains a major unmet medical need for more effective treatments, as currently available treatments for DED have limited efficacy (particularly over the long-term), provide only symptomatic improvement and or are associated with safety and tolerability issues, such as burning or stinging, on instillation that limit their use.
 Please see our Disease Focus section for more information on the disease.

 Better by design

 TOP1630 has been designed to act locally at surface of the eye, where the inflammation occurs, following topical delivery using eye drops.
-The drug is taken up and retained by the target inflammatory cells but otherwise has low bioavailability which, together with the natural physiology of the eye, means that the rest of the body is unlikely to have a significant exposure to the drug.
+When administered as an eye drop, the drug is taken up and retained by the target inflammatory cells but otherwise has low bioavailability which, together with the natural physiology of the eye, means that the rest of the body is unlikely to have a significant exposure to the drug.
 This reduces the likelihood of use-limiting side-effects occurring, as commonly seen with currently available treatments, allowing TOP1630 to be used as an effective long-term treatment.

 TopiVert intends to seek an industry partner to complete the development of TOP1630 beyond the current POC study and to undertake the global commercialisation of the product.